puppetlabs/puppet-docs/source/puppet/4.2/reference/quick_start_user_group.markdown

 (Intro on making and controlling users and groups)

 1. On your Puppet master, run `puppet apply -e "user { jargyle: ensure => 'present', }"`.
 The result should show, in part, `Notice: /Stage[main]/Main/User[jargyle]/ensure: created`.

 2. On your Puppet master, run `puppet apply -e "group { web: ensure => 'present', }"`.
 The result should show, in part, `Notice: /Stage[main]/Main/Group[web]/ensure: created`.

 > That's it!
 You've successfully created the Puppet user `jargyle` and the Puppet group `web`.

-## Add the User and Group to the Main Manifest
+## Add the Group to the Main Manifest

 (Intro)